nyrellcl/Huddle-Landing-Page/README.md

 The part of the project where I was baffled the most was the curvy backgrounds.
 Initially, I was completely stuck on how to get both the background containers and curvy images to become one.
 I decided to hold off on that part till the last so I can spend the most time on it.
 Although the solution was so so so simple, figuring out what I had to use to solve my problem was really fun.
 The solution was a really basic display: inherit; But I kept overthinking it and setting background images trying to make something simple more complex.

 When I figured out that I can just use one simple property I was utterly relieved and from that point on I just happily finished up this project.
 The sense of accomplishment and problem solving will always be something I look forward to in programming.

+# Next

+For improvements and strengthening my skills I want to add Javascript.
+I want to make it so when the user scrolls, the content fades in.
+This will help improve user experience and improve my skills with using Javascript.
+I've already searched up different ways to implement that feature, however, I first want to grasp the concept of have a more solid basic foundation of Javascript